 Hello sweet readers!
 I feel like I haven't talked to you guys in awhile.
 I decided to take a little time off from the blog for Spring Break which was the first week of April.
 Then we got back and were knee deep in baseball season for our son and soccer season for our daughter which has been a lot of fun.
 And they've also had testing for Georgia milestones for a couple of weeks which means going to bed early and having a big breakfast and a big lunch, prepared by mommy, of course.
 I guess I just get overwhelmed easily.
 I haven't had a whole lot of time to bake but I'm excited to get back to it!

-I was back in the kitchen this weekend and I’m super excited about this lovely Strawberry Angel Food Cake.
-Not only is it a perfect homemade angel food cake with fluffy whipped cream and fresh strawberries, but it’s actually low in calories and low in sugar.
+I was back in the kitchen this weekend and I'm super excited about this lovely Strawberry Angel Food Cake.
+Not only is it a perfect homemade angel food cake with fluffy whipped cream and fresh strawberries, but it's actually low in calories and low in sugar.
 But not low in flavor.
-It’s just so tasty!
+It's just so tasty!
+If you want to cut the sugar in half, you can replace half the sugar with a sugar substitute.
+Or you can use all regular sugar for a more traditional recipe.

 Layers of light, airy angel food cake and sweetened whipped cream with naturally sweet and juicy fresh strawberries.
 Just the right amount of sweet.
 You'd never know it was a reduced sugar recipe.